Model T Turns 100: Detroit Celebrates and Looks Ahead

 What Ford and his hand-picked team of big-brains were doing inside this three-story wood and brick New England Mill style building would change they way everyone lived their lives.

-“Henry Ford didn’t invent the assembly line, the automobile, vertical integration of a company,” Mitchell says.
+“Henry Ford didn’t invent the assembly line, the automobile, vertical integration of a company,” Mitchell said.
 “But he improved them, streamlined them, and revolutionized Detroit.”

-It all started a 100 years ago, come September 27.
+Well, actually, 100 years come September 27.
 On that day, in 1908, the first “Tin Lizzie” motored away from the Piquette Plant and out into the world.

 The Piquette production was fairly quick, though.
 After 1908, the demand grew to be too much for the plant.
 At its peak Piquette was churning out 100 cars a day.
 To accommodate the growing business, Ford moved production from Piquette – selling it to Studebaker – to the Highland Park Complex in 1910.
 There, it exploded.
 Ford was pushing out a 1000 cars a day with an incredible, and mind-scrambling 40,000 employees – and that was just at the complex alone.